yyin-dev/MIT6.828/labNotes/lab3/IntelManual - Chapter9.md

 ## 9.4 Interrupt Descriptor Table

 IDT associates each interrupt/excepion identifier with a descriptor of the handler.
-Like GDT/IDT, IDT is an array of 8-byte descriptors. `IDT index = interrupt/exception identifier * 8`.
+Like GDT/LDT, IDT is an array of 8-byte descriptors. `IDT address = interrupt/exception identifier * 8`.

 IDT can be anywhere in the physical memory.
 The 6-byte IDT regsiter (IDTR) stores the linear address of the base address and limit of IDT, and can be accesses using `LIDT` and `SIDT`. `LIDT` loads into IDTR, and `SIDT` copies IDTR. `LIDT` can only be executed in privilege mode.